-All events involving catered food must be catered by the campus food provider, Aramark, in accordance with their policy and procedures.
+All events involving catered food must be catered through the campus food provider in accordance to their procedures and policy.
 Food is allowed in designated rooms only.

-No outside food of any kind is allowed for on-campus events without prior authorization from Aramark, which also includes donated food.
+No outside food of any kind is allowed for on-campus events without prior authorization from Aramark.